 Share this Post

-Olaf is a Google Analytics Consultant at Blast Analytics & Marketing.
-He spends the majority of time developing tracking code and finding more efficient ways for our clients to read and analyze their data He loves the challenges that every project presents and is always trying to develop tools or methods to make everyone's life easier.
+Olaf is the Director of Implementation at Blast Analytics & Marketing.
+He and the implementation team, handle configuration, installation and training of analytics tools.
+He spends the majority of time developing tracking code and He loves the challenges that every project presents and is always finding more efficient ways for our clients to collect, read and analyze their data.
+His passion is developing tools, processes or methods to make everyone's life easier.

 Digital Analytics Blog

 We're here to help with tips and insight on the following topics: